desmonHak/kernel-callback-removal/MiniFilterFileCallbackKernelBypass/Readme.md

 Tools exist already for example [EDRSandblast](https://github.com/wavestone-cdt/EDRSandblast) which is great that will do this and calculate offsets automaticaly, but this is designed to be small and on point for multiple reasons:

-- For everyone to be able to learn how technically bypassing EDR (File Callbacks) is done.
+- For everyone to be able to learn how technically bypassing EDR (File Filters Callbacks) is done.
 - For having the flexibility to create your own tool which make it pretty easier to bypass signature based detection.
 - For researchers to be able to play around the code and debug and reverse and maybe find something new.